 While developing your niche is certainly worth your focus and time, it doesn’t mean you can’t make extra cash doing the occasional odd job.

-Every blogger needs a diverse source of income, so if you can write more, you really should.
+Get paid for blogging is very practical, Every blogger needs a diverse source of income, so if you can write more, you really should.
 Sites like Listverse and Worldstart let you submit articles for approval, and can make a big difference in putting you over the edge into a comfortable monthly income.